astronomer/astro-sdk/README.md

   - update: replace existing rows with new ones
 - `export_file`: export SQL table rows into a destination file
 - `dataframe`: export given SQL table into in-memory Pandas data-frame

+For a full list of available operators, see the [SDK reference documentation](https://astro-sdk.readthedocs.io/en/latest/astro/sql/operators/append.html).

 ## Documentation